turingschool/career-development-curriculum/module_three/cover_letters_overview.md

 * Provide & receive feedback on your cover letters

 #### Deliverables
-* Cover letter draft due Friday of week 1 of Mod 4
+* Cover letter draft due day 1 of Mod 4
 * Turing alumni portfolio due Monday of week 6 at 9am

 ### Do's & Don't's of a Cover Letter